unprofession-al/bpmon/README.md

     # only when a status is changed from good to bad'.
 This only runs against
     # types listed in 'save_ok' since only these are persisted 'correctly'.
     get_last_status: true
+  # global_recipient will be added to the repicient list af all BP
+  global_recipient: admin
   # Define your office hours et al. according to your service level
   # agreements (SLA).
 You can later reference them in your BP definitions.
   availabilities: